Cloud server configurations

 - vCPU:RAM:Local disk - at least 1:2:16.

-In private pool segments, the limits on arbitrary configurations depend on the pool parameters and the agreed upon number of resources when the service is ordered.
+In private pool segments, the limits on custom configurations depend on the pool parameters and the agreed upon number of resources when the service is ordered.

 Shared